 Lot of SysAdmins prefer command line for doing administrative tasks, because it provides simplicity and reduces the required administrative time.
 You can transfer FSMO roles using the command line the same way as you do that using the GUI.
 The command line tool used for this purpose is called ntdsutil.

-I would suggest one articleOpens in a new tab. where the process of transffering FSMO roles using the command line is well explained.
+I would suggest one article where the process of transffering FSMO roles using the command line is well explained.
 Take into consideration that transferring the FSMO roles doesn’t work always, especially if your domain controller which holds any of that roles is corrupted.
-In that case, the last possible way to make another DC a FSMO holder is seizing FSMO rolesOpens in a new tab. (use this option cautiously).
+In that case, the last possible way to make another DC a FSMO holder is seizing FSMO roles (use this option cautiously).

-If you prefer PowerShell, than consider this articleOpens in a new tab. or even more simpler guideOpens in a new tab..
+If you prefer PowerShell, than consider this article or even more simpler guide.